givelively/consolidatable/README.md

 ## Calculating the new value
 Using the default `InlineFetcher`, Consolidatable computes the requested value if the cache is stale or doesn't exist yet.
 In those cases **_Consolidatable will attempt to write to the database_**, even though you are calling a getter.

-There is an experimental[^experimental] fetcher called `BackgroundFetcher` that provides the cached value or nil and will not attempt to write to the database.
+There is a fetcher called `BackgroundFetcher` that provides the cached value or nil and will not attempt to write to the database.
 Stale or nonexistent values will be refreshed in the background, by triggering an ActiveJob.

 To change the fetcher, use
 ```ruby
 consolidates :very_expensive_value, fetcher: BackgroundFetcher
 ```
 or change the default fetcher in `config/initializers/consolidatable.rb`.

-[^experimental]: As in: the tests pass, but no one has tried it yet.

 ## Contributing